Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Emergence of Linguistic Communication from Referential Games with Symbolic and Pixel Input

-Abstract:Emergent communication problems can be used to study the ability of algorithms to evolve or learn communication protocols.
-In this work, we study the properties of protocols emerging when reinforcement learning agents are trained end-to-end on referential communication games.
-We extend previous work using symbolic representations to using raw pixel input data, a more challenging and realistic input representation.
-We find that the degree of structure found in the input data affects the nature of the emerged protocols, and thereby corroborate the hypothesis that structured language is most likely to emerge when agents perceive the world as being structured.
+Abstract:The ability of algorithms to evolve or learn (compositional) communication protocols has traditionally been studied in the language evolution literature through the use of emergent communication tasks.
+Here we scale up this research by using contemporary deep learning methods and by training reinforcement-learning neural network agents on referential communication games.
+We extend previous work, in which agents were trained in symbolic environments, by developing agents which are able to learn from raw pixel data, a more challenging and realistic input representation.
+We find that the degree of structure found in the input data affects the nature of the emerged protocols, and thereby corroborate the hypothesis that structured compositional language is most likely to emerge when agents perceive the world as being structured.

 TL;DR:A controlled study of the role of environments with respect to properties in emergent communication protocols.